From BR Bullpen

 Horiuchi won the Sawamura Award and the Rookie of the Year Award in his rookie season posting a 16-2 record with a 1.39 ERA.
+He started his career 13-0, a NPB record that stood until Rick van den Hurk broke it.
 The performance would earn him the nickname "The Wonder Boy".
 He would have double digit wins for 13 campaigns in a row.
 His high mark was in 1972 when he achieved 26 victories, earning his second Sawamura Award and the MVP Award.
 Tsuneo won a third Sawamura Award in 1974.
 At the end of his playing career, Horiuchi had a 203-139 record including a no hitter, 6 saves, 1865 strikeouts, and a 3.27 ERA.
 Horiuchi was named to two Best Nine teams and nine All-Star squads.
 He also won seven consecutive Gold Gloves.
 On October 10, 1967, Horiuchi not only threw a no-hitter against the Hiroshima Carp, he also hit three home runs in an 11-0 victory.

 After retirement, Horiuchi coached the Giants during eight seasons and managed them for two.
 He was inducted into the Japanese Baseball Hall of Fame in 2008.
 In 2010, he was one of two former Yomiuri players to run for Japan's Upper House with the Liberal Democratic Party, along with Hiroo Ishii.